Band spectrum singularities for Schr\"odinger operators: Schr o dinger Operators Invariant Under Cubic Lattices

-Lastly, once we have an explicit expression for $M(z,\kappa)$, we can compute its characteristic polynomial.
-We then finish by checking which of the coefficients of this polynomial are nonzero for $z$ sufficiently small, which by Lemma \ref{lem:mkanalytic} will then imply that these coefficients remain nonzero for all $z \in U \cap \RR$ away from a discrete set in $U$ by analyticity.
+We then finish by checking which of the coefficients of this polynomial are nonzero for $z$ sufficiently small, which by Lemma \ref{lem:mkanalytic} will then imply that these coefficients remain nonzero for all $z \in \mathbb{R}$ away from a discrete set $D_2$ by analyticity.
 To perform this computation, we will typically use the fact that a normalized eigenvector $\phi_{\omega}(x;z)$ corresponding to the $L^2_{K,\omega}$-eigenvalue $\mu_\omega(z)$ satisfies